-In the Anqi CMS template, efficiently displaying list data is an indispensable part of website content operation.Whether it is displaying the latest articles, product lists, category directories, or customized data sets, flexibly iterating over these data and performing fine-grained control can greatly enhance the performance and user experience of the website.forThe loop tag feature is rich, not only supporting basic iteration, but also easily realizing counting, reversal, and more advanced operations.
+In Anqi CMS template, efficiently displaying list data is an indispensable part of website content operation.Whether it is displaying the latest articles, product lists, category catalogs, or custom data sets, flexibly iterating through these data and performing fine-grained control can greatly enhance the performance and user experience of the website.The AnQi CMS provides a powerful and easy-to-use template engine, itsforThe loop tag is feature-rich, supporting not only basic traversal but also easily achieving counting, reversal, and more advanced operations.

-For example, if you want to display a list of recently published articles, you would usually usearchiveListtags to get data, thenforloop through:
+For example, if you want to display a list of recent articles that have been published, you would usually usearchiveListTag to get data, then throughforLoop through:

 {% archiveList articles with type="list" limit="5" %}